A day tour to Delos from Mykonos

 If you love culture, you could spend half a lifetime exploring Delos island and still be thirsty for more.
 The birthplace of the god Apollo and his twin sister Artemis is not only one of the most important Greco-Roman settlements but also one of the most extensive.
 It’s an extraordinary insight into power struggles, religion, art, commerce and everyday life in antiquity.
 The entire island is an open-air museum.

-To walk amongst its remains is to pick your way through history dating from Mycenaean times, in the 3rd millennium BC.
+Exploring the UNESCO-protected World Heritage Site, you walk through history dating from Mycenaean times, in the 3rd millennium BC.
 However, Delos’ peak was from the 6th-1st century BC, amidst a constant interplay of Athenian and Roman domination – interspersed by the influence of powerful Cycladic neighbours, such as Naxos and Paros.

-It’s a story now told through of a bewildering number of sanctuaries and statues, as well as public and private buildings and the artefacts they once contained.
+It’s a story now told through a bewildering number of sanctuaries and statues, as well as public and private buildings and the artefacts they once contained.
 To put it all into context, there’s a hill on Delos called Kynthos.
 Climb it and take a look around you.
 Extraordinary!

 The Temple of Delians

 Apollo can have had no qualms with the Delians.
 Three temples were dedicated to Greek mythology’s sun god, the largest of which is The Temple of Delians – or the Great Temple.
 Built between 476-314BC, it’s an example of Doric architecture, with colonnades on all four sides.
 We are left with only remnants of the colossal Kouros of Apollo that once stood next to it.
 But there are other well-preserved places of worship, amongst them the Temple of Hera and the Temple of Isis (in the Sanctuary of the Foreign Gods, at the foot of Mt Kynthos).

 The Terrace of Lions

 Possibly the best known image from Delos.
 Today only seven of the dozen or so marble lions remain (some almost complete, others only in part), but the grandeur of the avenue of sculptures gifted as a tribute by the Naxians is clear for all to see.
 The lions are replicas but the originals are in the island’s museum.